-The Zhou Laboratory is in the Department of Pathology and Laboratory Medicine in the David Geffen School of Medicine at UCLA.
+The Laboratory for Translational Genomics and Bioinformatics is in the Department of Pathology and Laboratory Medicine in the David Geffen School of Medicine at UCLA.
 We are also affiliated with the Quantitative and Computational Bioscience (QCBio) Institute, and the Bioinformatics Interdepartmental Ph.D.
 Program (IDP).
 We have the following research foci:

 Precision Medicine is the use of a patient's genomic information to offer more precise and targeted treatment.
 NGS technology is revolutionizing disease diagnosis, monitoring, and treatment.
 There has never been a better time for computational biologists to make real contributions to the practice of health care.
 For example, over the past year we have been working on non-invasive methods of cancer diagnosis and monitoring based on “liquid biopsy”: the detection of circulating free DNA (cfDNA) released by tumors into the blood.